Skip to content

 Here is how the split works:

-Jenkins (self-hosted on NAS): Integration tests with testcontainers, Docker image builds, WASM compilation, security scanning, and ML pipeline triggers.
-Free compute, no minute limits, and full hardware access.
+Jenkins (self-hosted on a NAS): Integration tests with testcontainers, Docker image builds, WASM compilation, security scanning, and ML pipeline triggers.
+The compute is hardware I already own, so there is no minute meter running.

 GitHub Actions (hosted): Lint, typecheck, lock file checks, and Cloud Run deployments.
 Workload Identity Federation and OIDC for GCP require GitHub Actions’ native integration.
-These jobs finish in under 2 minutes and are free for public repositories.
+These jobs finish in under 2 minutes, and Actions usage is free for public repositories on standard GitHub-hosted runners.

 Decision Matrix